TrustAI/DeepConcolic/README.md

 Concolic testing alternates between CONCrete program execution and symbOLIC analysis to explore the execution paths of a software program and to increase code coverage.
 In this paper, we develop the first concolic testing approach for Deep Neural Networks (DNNs).
 More specifically, we utilise quantified linear arithmetic over rationals to express test requirements that have been studied in the literature, and then develop a coherent method to perform concolic testing with the aim of better coverage.
 Our experimental results show the effectiveness of the concolic testing approach in both achieving high coverage and finding adversarial examples.

-The paper is available in https://arxiv.org/abs/1805.00089.
+The paper is available at https://arxiv.org/abs/1805.00089.

+In the following, we first present the original ASE2018 version, and then introduce two new upgrades (fuzzing engine and Bayesian network based abstraction).

+## ASE2018 Version

-## Work Flow
+### Work Flow
 ![alt text](ASE-experiments/PaperData/Work_Flow.png)

-## Sample Results
+### Sample Results
 ![alt text](ASE-experiments/PaperData/Adversarial_Examples-b.png)
 ![alt text](ASE-experiments/PaperData/Concolic_Testing_Results.png )

-## Command to Run
+### Command to Run

 ```
 usage: deepconcolic.py [-h] [--model MODEL] [--inputs DIR] --outputs DIR